-Description: Ported Coax Buried Line Sensors are coaxial cables that have small, closely spaced holes in the outer shield.
+Ported Coax Buried Line Sensors are coaxial cables that have small, closely spaced holes in the outer shield.
 These openings allow electromagnetic energy to escape and radiate a short distance.
 Emissions from these cables create an electric field that is disturbed when an intruder enters the field.
 Ported coaxial cables are installed in pairs, approximately 5 feet apart.
 Processors emit a pulse of RF energy through one of the cables and receive it through the other.
 The speed at which the pulse travels is constant, creating a standard amplitude signature that is picked up by the signal processor.
 This signature is stored and continually updated to account for minor/gradual changes in the burial medium and environment.
 When an intrusion is attempted, the pulse signature changes radically, and is picked up by the signal processor.
 If the variation falls outside of allowable parameters, an alarm signal is generated.
-Types: Continuous Wave: With Continuous Wave sensors the RF energy is transmitted simultaneously by both cables and received by the opposite number.
+Continuous Wave: With Continuous Wave sensors the RF energy is transmitted simultaneously by both cables and received by the opposite number.
 The energy emission is constant, thus creating a detection zone above ground with a continuous surface.
 When an intruder enters the detection zone, the electric field is disturbed, signaling the processor to generate an alarm.
 Pulse: Pulse sensors emit a pulse of RF energy through one cable and receive it through the other.
 The speed at which the pulse travels is constant, creating a standard amplitude signature that is picked up by the signal processor.
 This signature is stored and continually updated to account for slow/small changes in the burial medium and environment.
 When an intrusion is attempted, the pulse signature changes and is picked up by the signal processor.
 If the variation falls outside of allowable parameters, an alarm signal is generated.
-Standard Uses: Perimeter coverage.
-Uses To Avoid: Routing the cables underneath chain link fences should be avoided.
-Range: The cables are buried approximately 9 inches below the surface of the ground, depending on the soil density, creating an electric field approximately 3-4 feet above the ground that extends 9-12 feet wide.
+Perimeter coverage.
+Routing the cables underneath chain link fences should be avoided.
+The cables are buried approximately 9 inches below the surface of the ground, depending on the soil density, creating an electric field approximately 3-4 feet above the ground that extends 9-12 feet wide.
 The variation in zone size depends on cable separation and the characteristics of the burial medium.
 With this sensor cable, zone length can extend up to 500 feet.
-Activated By: Disruption of signal.
-Associated Work: If metallic pipes or cables must be routed through the sensor cable field, they should be buried at least 3 feet below the ported coaxial cable.
-When installing the cables along or near fence lines, the cables must be installed between 6 and 10 feet from the fence to avoid distortions and to reduce potential false alarms caused by the motion of the fence fabric disrupting the detection field. alotorione and to roudoo potential labor alarno badood by the motion of the folloo labric alorapting the abtorion india.
+Disruption of signal.
+If metallic pipes or cables must be routed through the sensor cable field, they should be buried at least 3 feet below the ported coaxial cable.
+When installing the cables along or near fence lines, the cables must be installed between 6 and 10 feet from the fence to avoid distortions and to reduce potential false alarms caused by the motion of the fence fabric disrupting the detection field.
+Sensitivity.